amfred/disneycruiseplanning/README.md

 Step 5: Book your port adventures
 When your booking window opens, choose your favorite port adventures right away.
 Most port adventures can be cancelled or re-scheduled up to 3 days before your cruise departs, but a few cannot be changed.
+Tips:
+- A cabana at Castaway Cay is extremely expensive, and there are plenty of comfortable places to sit and relax for free.
+So, unless you have money to burn, skip it.

+Step 6: Book your special dinners
+If you'd like to have dinner at Palo and/or Remy, book them once you know what your port adventures and evening activities are.

+Step 7: Book other on-board activities
+If you want to attend the Frozen princess gretting, or the regular Princess Greeting, you can and should book them at the same time as port adventures.
+You can also book (amazingly expensive) appointments at the Bibbidi Boppidy Botique, Royal Court Royal Tea, Spa, and so on.

+Step 7: Request a dining rotation
+Dinners in Animator's Palate are an special experience, not to be missed.
+Be sure to request a dining rotation where you're in Animator's Palate when you are not dining at Palo or Remy.
+You can request a dining rotation through your travel agent, or by calling Disney Cruise Line at 1 (800) 951-3532.

+That pretty much covers it!
+The rest can be planned after you arrive on board.